Credit Score Blues? Here’s How to Build Credit, Fast, Before You Buy a House

 Negotiate with creditors to reduce your debt

-Contacting creditors directly can sometimes help you reduce your debt.
-While you can’t remove unpaid debt completely from your report, you can work with a creditor to see if they will, in exchange for you paying a specific amount, write off the remaining balance and mark the debt paid in full.
+Reaching out to creditors directly can sometimes help you reduce your debt.
+Although you can’t completely remove unpaid debt from your report, you may be able to negotiate with a creditor to pay a specific amount in exchange for having the remaining balance forgiven and the debt marked as paid in full.

 If you are able to negotiate a debt reduction, get the agreement in writing and verify that the outstanding debt has been cleared from your credit reports.